Nerian/bootstrap-wysihtml5-rails/README.md

 and run bundle install.

-This gem doesn't include bootstrap.
+This gem doesn't include Bootstrap.
 You can get Bootstrap here: https://github.com/anjlab/bootstrap-rails

 ## Stylesheets